zhihanyang2022/pytorch-sac/README.md

 *Special thanks to Joshua Achiam for creating OpenAI Spinning Up, which was the primary resource that enabled me to code up this implementation.
 In particular, his organized [pseudo-code](https://spinningup.openai.com/en/latest/algorithms/sac.html#pseudocode) and minimalistic PyTorch [implementation](https://github.com/openai/spinningup/tree/master/spinup/algos/pytorch/sac) were most helpful to me.
 Please check them out.*

-*Here's a video (TODO) of me walking through the code.*

-*Feel free to ask me (or others) questions by submitting an issue.
-I'm quite responsive.*

 ### Table of content

 ### What is SAC?